 & Rebecca Lamont

-Felicity and Rebecca share teaching responsibilities for the Year 6 class.
-This is the second year they have shared a class and are committed to providing a loving, thriving classroom environment.
+Felicity and Rebecca share teaching responsibilities for the Year 6 class and are committed to providing a loving, thriving classroom environment.

 Felicity graduated as a mature age student in recent years and has taught in a variety of roles before being offered the Year 6 class.
 She brings with her many years of experience of being a parent at Hillside and transitioned to the professional role several years ago.